What is a Chin Enhancement?

 What to expect during a chin enhancement?

 Chin enhancement cosmetic surgery procedures using implants take just thirty minutes to an hour to complete on average.
 They are commonly performed with local anesthesia and sedation, though general anesthesia may also be an option.
-Dr. Solomon will begin by making an incision in the line under your chin.
+Dr. Solomon will begin by making an incision in the line under the chin.
 Then, he will carefully stretch the tissue in the area to make room for the chin implant.
 An implant of the appropriate size and shape is then inserted through the incision and placed over the jawbone.
 This procedure typically takes less than an hour to complete.
 Incisions can be located on the inside of the lower lip or on the skin just beneath the chin.

 Recovery for a chin enhancement?